13 ways to use less plastic AND save cash

 - The free Refill app lists businesses which participate in the Refill scheme, which promotes this cause.
-The app has mixed reviews though, and the businesses listed are mainly though not exclusively in areas where Refill schemes operate – Bath, Banbury, Bicester, Bradford on Avon, Brighton and Hove, Bristol, Chippenham, Cornwall, Devon, Dorset, Dumfries and Galloway, Henley-on-Thames, Hunstanton and Norwich.
+The app has mixed reviews though, and the businesses listed are mainly though not exclusively in the 29 areas where Refill schemes operate, which include Bradford on Avon, Brighton and Hove, Bristol, Cornwall, Devon, Dumfries and Galloway, Durham, Llantwit Major, London, Norwich and St Albans.

-- And from March you’ll be able to refill your water bottle for free in places like Costa and Premier Inn without needing to be a customer.
+- And you can now refill your water bottle for free in places like Costa and Premier Inn without needing to be a customer.
 This is part of a Water UK campaign that aims to enable people to refill for free in tens of thousands of places in England by 2021 – see the You’ll soon be able to refill your water bottle for free MSE News story for full details.

 Reusable water bottles start from about £5.
 With a standard 500ml branded water bottle usually costing around 50p, that means you should have paid for your reusable bottle within 10 uses.